 Remember, you want your trade entries to look as similar as possible to stack the odds in your favor, because unless you believe you will be the first to beat the market, why not just trade like the professionals, with high-quality patterns.

 Keeping your losses small is one of the easiest things traders can do to improve their results.
-Stops are your friends not your enemy, but even to this day, I see trades only highlighted with entry and target, without a mention of the stop or only a brief mention of it.
+Stops are your friends, not your enemy, but even to this day, we see trades only highlighted with entry and target, without a mention of the stop or only a brief mention of it.

-Learn more about creating your winning formula by joining our Trader's Club Today!
+These are just a few points to consider when tracking and trading stocks if you wish to learn more about creating your winning formula than consider joining our Trader's Club Today!